Sleep Breathing Disorders – What Impact Do They Have On Your Health?

 Breathing Dreaming Connection

-Correlations between obstructive sleep apnea and nightmares have been made as far back as the year 1037.
-More recently, physicians have hypothesized that low oxygen levels may cause nightmares, with some studies confirming this correlation.
+Correlations between obstructive sleep apnea and nightmares1 have been made as far back as the year 1037.
+More recently, physicians have hypothesized that low oxygen levels may cause nightmares, with the aforementioned study supporting this correlation.

 Sleep Apnea